Services

 But the big question on everyone’s mind is this: Will AI replace people?

 Realistically, yes, it will replace some people.
 Teams will get smaller.
-People who are good with AI will replace people who aren’t.
+It's said that people who are good with AI will replace people who aren’t, but I just think that everyone will be using AI — if they aren't already.

 If you’re a very small business that has not made a marketing hire yet, AI may help you hold off that cost for a little while, but don’t expect AI to be your marketer.
 Or to be your marketing strategy.